 - Ability to switch between a manual mode (pedal acts as normal stompbox) and preset mode (save settings in advance)

 When you look at these features all together, it becomes clear that while the Nova Delay may not have the same flexibility as the Flashback X4 (for example: the Nova only has 6 delay types), what you lose in flexibility you gain in precision.
 You have great control over your tone and that’s where the Nova shines.

 Best Delay Pedal for Quality

 This is the only pedal in this guide I haven’t personally played and at it’s price I won’t be getting one any time soon.
 But it has a massive following and guitarists rave about it.
 The Strymon Timeline is a very expensive delay pedal but apparently it’s worth the money.
-At $449 it’s the most expensive delay pedal in this guide by far but if you don’t care about price and want the best, apparently this is the one.
+It’s the most expensive delay pedal in this guide by far but if you don’t care about price and want the best, a lot of guitarists feel it’s the best out there.
 I would love to get my hands on one to give you better insights and to review it, but until I do, I can only go on what I’ve heard from other guitarists.